 about 5-10 cms, where the conopid flies are now able to hibernate inside the body of its host (the bee), ready to remerge

-These parasites live and mate in the soil, and it is the females which attack queen bumblebees usually during their winter hibernation, but more rarely they are also believed to attack early emerging queens.
-The female nematode is fertilized, and releases its eggs into the body of the bumblebee queen.
+These parasites live and mate in the soil, and it is the females which attack queen bumble bees, usually during their winter hibernation, but more rarely they are also believed to attack early emerging queens.
+How?

 It is suggested that in some cases, infestation may spread from one queen to another, when an uninfected queen inspects a hole dug by an infected one, whilst searching for a nest site.

-Toward the end of a bumblebee colony life, new queens will emerge.
+Toward the end of the life of a bumble bee colony, new queens will emerge.
 They will mate and feed to prepare themselves for winter hibernation.

-In the scenario described by the lady, I suspected the bumblebee was actually parasitized, for the simple reason that I believed it was too early for hibernation to be occurring.
+In the scenario described by the lady, I suspected the bumble bee was actually parasitized, for the simple reason that I believed it was far too early in the season for hibernation to be occurring.